kupoback/clinical-trials-scraper-plugin/README.txt

 = 1.0.7.10 =

-Added a manual call to from the admin, so that emails aren't sent out when ever the scraper is ran manually
+Added a manual call to from the admin, so that emails aren't sent out when ever the scraper is run manually

 Increased to Geolocate Callback time to 150ms